mahf-opt/mahf/README.md

 - First class support for constructive heuristics
 - Utilities for parameter optimization
 - Utilities for efficient evaluation and comparison
-- Variety of examples and clear guidlines
+- Variety of examples and clear guidelines
 - Documentation for users with no Rust experience

 # Requirements